AuroraZengfh/MambaIC/README.md

 ![results](figures/results.png)

+## Note
+1. This is not the exact original code and is a re-implementation of our CVPR 2025 paper.
+But the core code and experimental results are almost the same, with slight difference and acceptable experimental deviation.

+2. This is to make a clear clarification that, unlike previous works that use $\times$ 12.7 larger OpenImages (400k) as training dataset, we use Flickr30k (30k), which may cause some misunderstandings in BD-rate between original papers and our paper.

 ## :blue_book: Citation
 If you find this work useful, consider giving this repository a star :star: and citing :bookmark_tabs: our paper as follows: